Oxford Philharmonia Constitution

 (i) sitting on the OUMS auditions panels for their sections at the start of each Michaelmas term, and choosing the most suitable candidates for available places within the Orchestra

-(ii) ensuring that members of their sections attend rehearsal, and notifying the Secretary if a member does not attend for any reason
+(ii) ensuring that members of their sections attend rehearsal, and notifying the President (orchestra manager) and/or Secretary if a member does not attend for any reason

 (iii) keeping the Committee up to date with issues arising within their sections, and vice versa keeping their sections up to date with important information regarding the running of the Orchestra